hgrubbs/containercourse/course/part002.md

 ## Shelling into our database container

+The database container has a volume mounted as `/client`, which maps to our `client` directory in the repo.
+This directory contains the SQL file we intend to load.
 While the stack is _up_, run this command in another terminal to access a shell within the database container.

 ```bash
 docker-compose exec database /bin/bash